 - In my experience, when I’ve gotten a personal tour, the guide has tailored it to the ages of my children.
 Don’t worry if your toddler doesn’t have much of an attention span.
 Or, if you’ve got an inquisitive older child, they can ask as many questions as they like.
 This could make a wonderful outing for a homeschooling family.

 - The birds are beautiful!
 Get up close to bald eagles, kestrels, owls and falcons.
 The Raptor Center treats about 800 injured birds a year with the goal of releasing them back to the wild.
 If you’re interested in witnessing a release, an annual event is held in the fall at Carpenter St Croix Valley Nature Center in Hastings.

 - Your kids can’t get their hands on the raptors, but there are drawers of objects such as feathers and talons that little ones can touch.

 - A children’s corner contains play vet sets, stuffed animals, x-rays, coloring sheets and books if you end up waiting a short time for a tour.

-Expect the new exhibits to be complete sometime in June.
 And here’s another tip: free parking is scarce around the University of Minnesota’s St. Paul campus.
 If you’ve got some extra time (and a stroller), consider parking on a residential street in the St. Anthony Park neighborhood and walking a few blocks.
-The Raptor Center is located at 1920 Fitch Ave., Falcon Heights, MN 55108.
+The Raptor Center is located at 1920 Fitch Ave, Falcon Heights, MN 55108.